Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

    Partition compatibility matching is a key design component of the Alveo platforms and XRT.
 Partitions have child and parent relationship.
 A loaded partition exposes child partition UUID to advertise its compatibility requirement.
-When loading a child partition the xrt-mgmt driver matches the parent UUID of the child partition against the child UUID exported by the parent.
+When loading a child partition, the xrt-mgmt driver matches the parent UUID of the child partition against the child UUID exported by the parent.
    The parent and child partition UUIDs are stored in the *xclbin* (for the user) and the *xsabin* (for the shell).
 Except for the root UUID exported by VSEC,